pymupdf/PyMuPDF/docs/textpage.rst

       :arg str needle: the string to search for.
 Upper and lower cases will all match.
       :arg bool quads: return quadrilaterals instead of rectangles.
       :rtype: list
       :returns: a list of :ref:`Rect` or :ref:`Quad` objects, each surrounding a found *needle* occurrence.
 The search string may contain spaces, it may therefore happen, that its parts are located on different lines.
-In this case, more than one rectangle (resp. quadrilateral) are returned. **(Changed in v1.18.2)** The method **now supports hyphenation**, so it will find "method" even if it was hyphenated in two parts "meth-" and "od" across two lines.
-The rectangles will exclude the hyphen in this case.
+In this case, more than one rectangle (resp. quadrilateral) are returned. **(Changed in v1.18.2)** The method **now supports dehyphenation**, so it will find "method" even if it was hyphenated in two parts "meth-" and "od" across two lines.
+The two returned rectangles will **exclude the hyphen** in this case.

       .. note:: **Overview of changes in v1.18.2:**

         1. The ``hit_max`` parameter has been removed: all hits are always returned.
         2. The ``rect`` parameter of the :ref:`TextPage` is now respected: only text inside this area is examined.
 Only characters with fully contained bboxes are considered.
         3. Words hyphenated at the end of a line are now found.
+        4. Overlapping **rectangles** in the same line are now automatically joined.
+We assume that such separations are an artifact created by multiple marked content groups containing parts of the same search needle.

       Example Quad versus Rect: when searching for needle "pymupdf", then the corresponding entry will either be the blue rectangle, or, if *quads* was specified, *Quad(ul, ur, ll, lr)*.